 - Repeat the process for DLP.
 Note that the median CTDIvol may not be associated with the same patient(s) as the median DLP, so the list may have to be sorted a second time to determine the median DLP.

-In order to prove that you have complied with RPS 14, Section 3.1.8 a), you should document and retain your results.
+In order to prove that you have complied with RPS C-5 Section 3.2.15 (and the superseded RPS 14, Section 3.1.8), you should document and retain your results.
 This documentation should include your FRL and the corresponding DRL.

 The only time you should submit data from a multi-series scan to the MDCT survey should be for chest-abdomen-pelvis scans.
 In those cases: